 TBG's viability as a platform for FCIs remains an open question~\cite{Parker2021}.
 Recently, fractional $t$ states have been observed in high-quality magic-angle TBG~\cite{he_strongly_2024}.
 These occurred in Landau levels originating from charge neutrality ($s=0$), reminiscent of ordinary FQH.
 So far, FCIs with $s\neq 0$ have not been clearly demonstrated in experiments on TBG devices not aligned to hBN.

 In Refs.~\cite{Finney2022} and \cite{Wang2023}, we presented magnetotransport measurements and single-particle calculations for a TBG sample twisted to near 1.37\textdegree, where the miniband width is large enough (near 100 meV) to suppress correlated electronic states near zero magnetic field~\cite{Cao2018,Yankowitz2019,Finney2022}.
-In this work, we further explore that same sample, now at extremely high magnetic fields, demonstrating many $B$-induced strongly correlated states.
+In this work, we further explore that same sample, now at extremely high magnetic fields, demonstrating many $B$-induced strongly-correlated states.
 Most notably, at magnetic flux near half a magnetic flux quantum per moir\'e unit cell we observe plateaus in Hall resistance corresponding to $\pm8/3$ and $-8/5$, quantized to within a few tenths of a percent, along with possible $-4/3$ plateaus.
-The $\pm 8/3$ plateaus in particular extend over a strikingly broad range of density, up to half an electron per moir\'e unit cell, rather than following a narrow, well-defined \streda line.
-Integer quantized states have been known to extend over a broad range of densities, outcompeting fractional states that might be expected at those densities.
+The $\pm 8/3$ plateaus in particular extend over a strikingly broad density range, up to half an electron per moir\'e unit cell, rather than following a narrow \streda line.
+Integer quantized states have been known to extend over a broad density range, outcompeting fractional states that might be expected at those densities.
 This ``re-entrant quantum Hall effect'' has been explained as a consequence of a Wigner crystal coexisting with a filled Landau level~\cite{chen_competing_2019, das_sarma_perspectives_1996}, a scenario originally termed a partial Hall crystal~\cite{tesanovic_hall_1989}.
-However, in the sample we study here the integer states are {\em less} robust and broad than the $8/3$ fractional states.
+In our present work, in contrast with prior reports, the integer states are {\em less} robust and broad than the $8/3$ fractional states.
 In Sec.~\ref{sec:main_disc} we discuss several mechanisms that might be responsible for the novel and surprising extended FCI regions.